nx-lr/protea/readme.md

 ### String formatting

-Saga comes built-in with a string formatting mini-language for converting, serializing and transforming objects inside strings, with a clearer to read syntax.
+Protea comes built-in with a string formatting mini-language for converting, serializing and transforming objects inside strings, with a clearer to read syntax.
 They are composed of the following parts:

 - A type: `%type` denoted by a percentage sign
 - An optional range of switches, each denoted by a slash `/switch`,